 We know eggnog as something we drink after Thanksgiving through the Christmas holiday.
 When alcohol is added to it it’s called Milk Punch or Egg Milk Punch.
 I just call it Eggnog because I can’t imagine drinking it without a little “holiday cheer” mixed in.
 There are several theories on where the name comes from but the one that makes the most sense to me is the Middle English word “noggin” which was used to refer to a small wooden mug shaped like a head and sometimes had a face on it.
 The idea being that when you drank the egg and milk mixture with spirits it “went to your head.”

 In the American South eggnog is traditionally made with Bourbon.
 The rest of the US commonly uses Bourbon or brandy.
 Michter’s, High West, Four Roses Bourbons and any of the Gallo brandies or Suau brandy from Spain make an excellent choice for mixing.

 In Peru they call their nog “Biblia con Pisco” made with, you guessed it, Pisco!
-Some Piscos like Encanto have flavors of orange blossom, peach, and almond making them a perfect pairing with a cream based drink.
+Some Piscos have flavors of orange blossom, peach, and almond making them a perfect pairing with a cream based drink.

 The British traditionally use brandy and many of Britain’s Upper Crust will stand for nothing less than France’s best Cognacs.
 If you want to take it to the next level then Cognacs like Camus VS or Merlet will add richness and depth.